kyle-kelly/kyle-kelly.github.io/_posts/2020-02-18-Wedding-Activities.markdown

 A new-ish [restaurant](http://republic-cantina.com/) serving breakfast and dinner.
 Head over in the morning for breakfast tacos and a coffee, and come back later for the must-have fajitas, margaritas and pico-back shots.

 #### Barcelona
 A [tapas bar](https://barcelonawinebar.com/location/14th-street/) with a nice patio.
 The evenings can be busy so call ahead for best results.

+#### Tiger
+[Tucked away](https://www.tigerforkdc.com/) in Shaw’s historic Blagden Alley, Tiger Fork offers playful, modern takes on Hong Kong street food, traditional dim sum, and classic Chinese dishes with global influence.
+Fried rice is V good.

 ### Drink